Go Go Gadget

 I was expecting a lackluster performance from the ButyFace, and you know what?

-The second clue is the total 3/4 inch of gap between the blades.
-This makes it more of a challenge to shaving your back with multiple passes.
+The second clue is the total 3/4 inch gap between the blades.
+This makes it more of a challenge to shave your back with multiple passes.
 Leaving room for missing patches of hair.

 What I REALLY liked about the ButyFace Back Shaver is the handle.
 It is the most adjustable handle and it is very simple to use as well.
 This is the silver lining here, but unfortunately, the razors on this back shaver underperform.